 Victorian medical experts insisted that houses were like bodies—that buildings could be sick—and that healthy architecture entailed a “systematic” approach to domestic sanitation, drawing from the burgeoning field of physiology. *Corpus Sanum in Domo Sano—“a healthy body in a healthy house”—explores the spatial, professional, and gender implications of the nineteenth-century public-health movement through the architecture of the late Victorian middle-class home.
 At the same time, it illustrates the similarity of some of today’s health concerns to those of the Victorians.

-Curated Annmarie Adams, McGill University.
+Curator: Annmarie Adams, McGill University.

 Sign up to get news from us

 Thank you for signing up.
 You'll begin to receive emails from us shortly.

 We’re not able to update your preferences at the moment.
 Please try again later.

 You’ve already subscribed with this email address.
 If you’d like to subscribe with another, please try again.

 This email was permanently deleted from our database.
 If you’d like to resubscribe with this email, please contact us

 Please complete the form below to buy:

 Price [Price of book]